Ciyakang Community|Work hut moonlight dining

 Expected arrival at Hualien Station: 20:40

-Appropriate ages No age limit
+Appropriate age No age limit

-Brand gifts Brand souvenir
+Brand gifts Beeswax Wrap

 Reminders Casual wears and outdoorsy shoes are recommended.